Flokey82/go_gens/README.md

 Currently, this only provides a very basic tile based renderer with some basic collision detection, etc. In future, it will be a village simulation on a tile based map.
 (Uses https://ebiten.org/)

 ## Game components

+### gamedice: Dice roller for games

+This package implements a simple dice roller for games like Dungeons & Dragons and other RPGs that use all kinds of dice (D4, D8, ..., D20, etc.).

 ### gameloop: Simple Game Loop
 This is a very, very basic game loop... nothing fancy about it.